The Stone of Odin

 At some point after this megalith’s removal a fire was kindled in the socket – but how long after is not known.

-While this could simply represent a marker for positioning the stone, the depth of the post-hole led the excavators to suggest the timber feature was “something more permanent and enduring”.
+The presence of a suspected post-hole at the base of this socket also suggests the megalith was preceded by a timber post.
+Although this could simply represent a marker for positioning the stone, the depth of the post-hole led the excavators to suggest that the timber feature was “something more permanent and enduring”.
 [1]

 The northernmost socket was around seven metres to the north-north-west of the Odin Stone and 0.75 metres (29.5in) deep.

-Based on present archaeological evidence, it seems that pairs (or groups) of standing stones may have been the order of the day – much like the two visible outside Ness dig HQ, a short distance to the south-east of the site entrance.
+Based on current archaeological evidence, it seems that pairs (or groups) of standing stones may have been the order of the day – much like the two visible outside Ness dig HQ, a short distance to the south-east of the site entrance.

 Not only did the Odin Stone have a twin, but the Watchstone was also one of a pair.